 - It is common to have trouble with cognitive processes such as memory, attention, planning, organization, and language processing after a stroke or brain injury.
 As a result, completing daily tasks such as focusing on a conversation or planning out the day can require significant amounts of effort and energy.
 This may quickly lead to feelings of fatigue.

-- Due to the often life-changing nature of a brain injury, during the recovery process many people experience emotional changes.
+- Due to the often life-changing nature of a brain injury or stroke, during the recovery process many people experience emotional changes.
 Changes in functioning and level of independence catalyze questions around how we view ourselves, the expectations we have about what we can and cannot do, and thoughts about how quickly we should be improving.
 Additionally, anxiety and depression are common in those who have experienced a stroke or brain injury.
 These emotional changes create feelings of fatigue and exhaustion.

 - After a stroke or brain injury, common factors such as difficulty sleeping, reduced physical activity, and side effects of medications can also contribute to fatigue.
 Additionally, recovery often involves many types of therapy (e.g., speech therapy, occupational therapy, physical therapy, counseling).
 While beneficial, participating in these therapies can be physically and mentally tiring and lead to fatigue.